arthur5120/real-time-chat-app/--todo-list.md

 # Make list of silenced rooms.
 # Maybe separate the socket operations into their own useEffect and use a useRef hook to not get stale states in a function.
 # Make onlineUsers array a Set instead.
+# Not removing user from socket online list during logout.
+[DONE]
+# Handle repeated names on the chat/socket room user list.
+(Maybe use a set with their ids/names)
+# Adding null to the socket online list when auto-logout is performed due to duplicated sessions.

 // Done yesterday

-Implement a function to redundantly add the user to the socket online list, triggered with a slight delay in useEffect using the current user name as a dependency, to fix the list update issue.
-Update the navbar logout option to redirect the user only after the authentication token is removed.
-Reduce the delay on the authentication banner transition for improved fluidity.
+Add clickedLogoutButton flag and move logout function to auth context state, checking it on auto-login to prevent it from happening after logout button click.

 // Done today

-Add clickedLogoutButton flag and move logout function to auth context state, checking it on auto-login to prevent it from happening after logout button click.
+Remove redundant auth token deletion from the logout function, fixing socket list not updating on logout.
+Move the user redirect function back to the navbar.

+//navigate(`/login`)